 "Even with a roof over their heads, many of these families are just a health emergency, car breakdown, or job loss away from being back on the street," says Gulf Coast’s Jon Thaxton.
 Almost half of the 20 families that participated in the first Financial Sustainability class previously came through the emergency family shelter system created through Gulf Coast’s homelessness initiative.

+"A quarter of Sarasota County households pay more than they can afford for housing - with many paying over half of their income," says Gulf Coast's Thaxton.
 "That burden leads to risky decisions to make ends meet.
 This initiative takes a new, custom approach to helping families in our community make better choices, build financial assets, and become self-sufficient."